philiprbrenan/horses/README.md

 - enter the name of your repository in the input box
 - press submit.

-If you encounter any problems, create an issue against your app and, Appa Apps, being a helpful collaborator, will be pleased to respond.
+If you encounter any **problems**, create an issue against your app and, Appa Apps, being a helpful collaborator, will be pleased to respond.